-(1) Based on ordinary shares outstanding as of September 9, 1999.
+(1) Based on ordinary shares outstanding as of September 20, 1999.
 Does not include (i) approximately 6,111,000 ordinary shares reserved for issuance upon the exercise of stock options that have been granted through July 31, 1999 under our stock option plan and (ii) approximately 489,000 ordinary shares to be reserved for future issuance of stock options under our stock option plan.

-SUMMARY HISTORICAL AND PRO FORMA CONSOLIDATED FINANCIAL INFORMATION
+SUMMARY HISTORICAL CONSOLIDATED FINANCIAL INFORMATION

 Our consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") and presented in U.S. dollars.
 The summary historical consolidated financial information set forth below has been derived from the combined or consolidated financial statements of Amdocs and its subsidiaries for the periods presented.
 During the year ended September 30, 1994, Amdocs' operating subsidiaries were operated as a group of companies owned by common shareholders, and financial statements for such periods were prepared on a combined basis and were not audited.
 Historical information as of and for the four years ended September 30, 1998 is derived from our consolidated financial statements which have been audited by Ernst & Young LLP, our independent auditors.
 The summary historical consolidated financial information as of and for the nine months ended June 30, 1999 and 1998 is derived from our unaudited historical consolidated financial statements.
 The unaudited historical financial information reflects all adjustments (consisting only of normal recurring adjustments) that we consider necessary for a fair statement of our consolidated financial position and the results of operations for such periods.
 The results of operations for the nine months ended June 30, 1999 are not necessarily indicative of results to be expected for any future period.
-The summary pro forma financial information is derived from the unaudited pro forma condensed combined financial statements and notes thereto included elsewhere in this prospectus.

-The information presented below is qualified by the more detailed historical consolidated financial statements and pro forma combined financial statements included elsewhere in this prospectus and should be read in conjunction with those consolidated financial statements and pro forma combined financial statements and the discussion under "Management's Discussion and Analysis of Results of Operations and Financial Condition" included elsewhere in this prospectus.
+The information presented below is qualified by the more detailed historical consolidated financial statements included elsewhere in this prospectus and should be read in conjunction with those consolidated financial statements and the discussion under "Management's Discussion and Analysis of Results of Operations and Financial Condition" included elsewhere in this prospectus.